miknikif/vault-auto-unseal/README.md

 # Vault transit auto unseal

+// TODO: update readme
+Readme is out of date a little.
+I did a complete rewrite of the app, so it's supports now policies/tokens/TLS etc. I'll update it soon

 **Warning**: Before using anything from this repo, consider the following:
 - Implementation isn't checked from the security perspective
 - A single key type supported - AES256